-All photoshoot images courtesy of De Montfort University, all other images belong to the respective designers.
+All photoshoot images courtesy of De Montfort University.

 Akaibi’s project is focused on sportswear for people with limited dexterity and flexibility, taking her inspiration from the Paralympics that were founded in her home town.
-By conducting interviews with people who suffer from limited mobility, she developed special silicone grips to help aid the process of dressing.
-The amount of technical detail and consideration that has gone into this collection is astounding and I can’t do it justice in a short paragraph — nevertheless, as a collection it’s a fresh and interesting take on sportswear, in a woefully underserved market.
+By conducting interviews with people who suffer from limited mobility, she developed special silicone grips to aid the process of dressing.
+The amount of technical detail and consideration that has gone into this collection is astounding and I can’t do it justice in a short paragraph.
+Nevertheless, as a collection it’s a fresh and interesting take on sportswear, in a woefully underserved market.

-Amber created a corsetry- and lingerie-based collection, taking its inspiration from florals and 1950s silhouettes and fabric techniques.
-It’s focused on rigid structures designed to emphasize the contours of the female body.
+Amber created a corsetry and lingerie based collection, taking its inspiration from florals and 1950s silhouettes and fabric techniques.
+It’s focused on rigid structures designed to emphasize the contours of a feminine body.
 She used fan lacing as a key feature in the garments, taken from her love of vintage corsetry, as well as trying to recreate the structures of oriental fans.
 Amber designed her own floral print for the collection, using a mix of illustrations in digital print and embroidery.

 Charlie’s collection is inspired by the natural decay of flowers, using the varied textures throughout her surface embellishment.
 She’s used both modern and vintage shapes to create a stunning range of boudoir wear, with luxurious fabrics such as delicate leavers laces, silk satins, georgettes and chiffons.
 Corded lace was carefully positioned and appliquéd over the sheer fabrics to protect the wearer’s modesty, giving the collection a seductive and playful edge.